Fishbone Diagram (Cause and Effect Diagram)

 Limitations/Drawbacks of a Fishbone Diagram

-Below are some of the limitations of the Fishbone (Cause and Effect Diagram or Ishikawa Diagram).
+Below are some of the limitations of this quality management tool (Cause and Effect Diagram or Ishikawa Diagram).

 - For a realistic result, a skilled team is required to make brainstorming.